StephenCataldo/comment-better/README.md

 it will be available in a drop-down in the bullhorn next to the address bar of your browser.

+Developers should follow instructions from the boilerplate, below.
+Note that the /build directory will often be behind your own    'npm run dev'

 #### Purpose & Plan